BRINGING PEOPLE & COMPANIES TOGETHER

 Brief them on what a great fun event it is and how it raises money for local charities at the same time.

-Tell them you require a commitment of a couple of hours after work and no skill is required but if they have an experience in any of the events that would be fantastic
+Tell them you require a commitment of a couple of hours after work one day a week.
+No skill is required but if they have an experience in any of the events that would be fantastic.

-Introduce your champions and have the ‘sign up sheets’ for each event available so anyone can express interest and leave their contact details for you to keep them up-to-date with the Business Games.
+Introduce your champions and have the ‘sign up sheets’ for each event available so colleagues can express interest and leave their contact details for you to keep them up-to-date with the Business Games.